Donna Leopardi – Lower Elementary Directress

 Amy received her B.S. in Montessori Education from Xavier University in 1999.
 She then helped create one of the first elementary Montessori programs in Northern Kentucky while teaching at Prince of Peace School in Covington from 1999-2003.
 Amy returned to X.U. and earned her M.Ed. while completing her 9-12 Montessori training.
 Amy has been a lower elementary teacher at The Good Shepherd Catholic Montessori since the fall of 2003.
 She is also a trained Orton-Gillingham tutor.

 Mary grew up in Michigan where she attended Catholic school and earned her Associate Degree in Business.
 After marrying her “high school sweetheart”, Jeff, the two transferred to Cincinnati where they began raising their children.
 Prior to coming to GSCM, Mary had the pleasure of assistant teaching at Summit Country Day School for thirteen years.
-She has been the Directress of the Extended/After Care program as well as a substitute teacher at GSCM.
+She has previously served as the Directress of the Extended/After Care program and a substitute teacher at GSCM.
 In addition to travelling, boating and spending time with family, she enjoys volunteering at her parish office.
 As a child, Mary loved to play school with her cousins and neighborhood friends.
 She has continued this enthusiasm and loves that every day of learning is new and special!
 Mary feels blessed to be entrusted with each child’s education.